Built in 2016, the outdoor fitness park has multiple pieces of fitness equipment available year round.

 In the warmer months of the year when the ice has melted, the outdoor rink is available for a variety of activities such as basketball, ball hockey, soccer, or lacrosse.
-For a few weeks in August each year, we have a skatepark in the rink for skateboarding, scooters, and in-line skating.
-Please see the skatepark page for more details.
+We have installed a new Sport Court to enhance the usage of the rink during the summer months.
+Sports include: Volleyball, Pickleball, Badminton, Basketball, and much more.

 When temperatures drop below freezing, typically between November and March, we have a dedicated group of volunteers that build one of the premiere outdoor ice skating surfaces in the Calgary area.
 When completed, the ice surface is approximately 35,000 square feet including a hockey rink, skating oval, and a large “pond”.
 The skating surfaces provide enough space and variety to accommodate all levels of leisure and hockey skaters.

 The outdoor ice rink is a mixed-use facility.
 It is up to the participants to exercise caution and respect the skating guidelines and each other.
 The skating area outside of the hockey rink should be primarily used for family and pleasure skating.
 Low-key hockey play with sticks and pucks is acceptable outside of the hockey rink, but absolutely no shinny or shooting is allowed except in the hockey rink.
 Hockey skaters must always respect patrons who are pleasure skating; work together to get maximum enjoyment for all types and levels of skaters.
 Special consideration should be given to young children and novice skaters.